jakobhoeg/vscode-pokemon/README.md

 - **`type`** (required): The Pokémon species (e.g., `"pikachu"`, `"charizard"`, `"mewtwo"`)
 - **`name`** (optional): A custom name for your Pokémon.
 If not provided, a random name will be assigned

+**Note:** The extension automatically saves your current Pokémon between sessions.
+The `defaultPokemon` setting is only used when:
+- You start the extension for the first time
+- You have removed all Pokémon (no saved session exists)

+To reset to your default Pokémon, use the "Remove all pokemon" command and restart VS Code.

 ## Upcoming features